-The old grading system – As, Bs, Cs and so on – is ending and in its place higher-level grades ranging from H1 to H8 and ordinary grades from O1 to O8 will be awarded.
+The old grading system – As, Bs, Cs and so on – ended in 2017 and in its place higher-level grades ranging from H1 to H8 and ordinary grades from O1 to O8 are awarded.

 Under the new system, any student who gets 30-39 points – a E grade, or fail, under the old system – will receive points.

-Students who secure a D1 grade (50-55 per cent) will be deemed eligible for entry to honours degree courses for the first time.
+Students who secure a D1 grade (50-55 per cent) will be deemed eligible for entry to honours degree courses.

-As a result of the new Leaving Certificate grade scale, the universities and institutes of technology will also introduce revised basic matriculation requirements.
+As a result of the new Leaving Certificate grade scale, the universities and institutes of technology have also introduced revised basic matriculation requirements.

 * Where the requirements pre-2017 were 5 ordinary level D3 grades, in 2017 these became 5 O6/H7 grades.